Anja-dhnd/Anja-dhnd/README.md

 ### Hi there, I'm Ania 👋
 #### I'm a junior web developer in Brussels aiming at becoming a full-stack developer.
 Besides coding, I'm highly interested in cybersecurity and blockchain technology.
 Check out my first and temporary [portfolio](https://anja-dhnd.github.io/portfolio/) (ps. i look mean but I promise I'm sweet.)

-🌱 I’m currently working on improving my knowledge of PHP and on building my own website/blog.
+🌱 I’m currently working on improving my knowledge of PHP and learning Laravel.
 After that, I'd like to learn:
-- Laravel
 - Vue.JS
 - Python
+- Django

 🔭 Long-term goals:
 - Contribute to an open-source project